igoramadas/jarbunq/README.md

 Need help?
 Sure you do.
 Then follow these [detailed instructions](https://github.com/igoramadas/jarbunq/wiki/Downloading-the-code)...

-## Are you good with UX?

-Help is needed!
-There's a very basic and crude web UI to see contents from the database at the moment.
-I am more of a command line / API guy, so I haven't taken the necessary time to build a proper management UI yet.
-If you want to help building one, so users can not only query DB contents but also change the service settings, please let me know :-)

 ## What for?

 The idea came up once I decided to automate some of my bike related savings.
 I usually spare some money every month for the eventual replacement of chains, cassette, cables and other wear-prone parts.
 But it would be much cooler if I could do this automatically and based on my actual mileage, insead of a fixed monthly amount :-)